mennovanveenendaal/mennovanveenendaal.github.io/_posts/2024-09-12-Avoiding Future VPN Disruptions; IP Monitoring with Python.md

 ---
 title: Avoiding Future VPN Disruptions; IP Monitoring with Python
 layout: post
-categories: scripting, python
+categories: [Scripting, Python]
 image:
-  path: /assets/vpn.png
+  path: /assets/2024/vpn/vpn.png
-  alt: VPN
 ---
 During my vacation, I ran into a frustrating issue: my VPN connection to my home server stopped working after an ISP outage.
 This was because my home’s WAN IP address had changed, which meant the VPN client couldn’t reconnect to my server anymore.
 Since I rely heavily on my home server for automation and other services, this was an issue I didn’t want to experience again.
 So, after some thought, I decided to write a script that would notify me whenever my WAN IP address changes.